alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 # Ruby

 * Ruby was invented in the 1990s by a very nice Japanese man named Matz
-* The motto of Ruby is MINISWAN:
+* The motto of Ruby is MINASWAN:

-> Matz is nice, so we are nice.
+> Matz is nice, and so we are nice.

 * Ruby was designed to be fun to write code in, while also being powerful and well-rounded.